ujuadimora-dev/house_sales_predictor/README.md

 1. **User Story 1**: As a client, I want to be able to discover how features of a home correlate with the sale price, so that I can gain insight into the importance of a homes features in determining the sale price.
 2. **User Story 2**: As a client, I want to be able to determine the likely sale price of a home based on certain features, so that I can gain insight into the likely values of a given home in the area.
-3. **User Story 3**: As a clinet, I want to be able to access the required information  online, so that, i will enable me to access it anythime and anywhere.
+3. **User Story 3**: As a client, I want to be able to access the required information  online, so that, i will enable me to access it anythime and anywhere.

+User Stories - Data Practitioner:
+From the project requirements, we can create a list of user stories for either a data practioner or standard non-technical user.

+4. **User Story 4**:As a data practitioner, I want to import a public dataset into the system so that I can build a model to predict the sales price of the inherited houses located in Ames, Iowa.

+5. **User Story 5**:As a data practitioner, I want to clean and process the dataset so that I can build an accurate model for predicting house prices.

+6. **User Story 6**:As a data practitioner, I want to explore the dataset to understand the features and their relationships with the sale price so that I can create valuable visualizations.

+7. **User Story 7**:As a data practitioner, I want to build a predictive model that accurately predicts the sale price of the inherited properties as well as any other house in Ames, Iowa.

+8. **User Story 8**:As a data practitioner, I want to optimize the model's hyperparameters to ensure that it is as accurate as possible to the clients expected requirements.

+9. **User Story 9**:As a data practitioner, I want to test the model's efficiency and accuracy and ensure that it is reliable for achieving our needs.

 ## Dataset Content